Why Pay Hospital Prices For Your MRI?

 Wear comfortable clothing.
 Since MRI utilizes a magnetic field, it is best to avoid wearing any clothing with metal such as zippers, metal buttons, underwire, etc. Patients should avoid wearing eye shadow or mascara since some do contain metallic materials.
 If you are or have been a metal worker, we ask that you inform our staff especially if you have had any injuries.
 We may need to do an x-ray to make sure you are free from any metal fragments.

-Bring your insurance card, photo ID, and physicians order with you to your exam.
+Bring your insurance card, photo ID, and physicians order with you to the imaging center.

 If needed you will be given scrubs to wear during your exam to ensure all metal is removed from your body.
 Although we do offer a locker for your valuables, it is best to leave them at home.
 The magnetic field of the MRI will harm your credit cards, watches, hearing aids, etc.